-The older the coconut, the drier and browner it will be and the coir also changes properties.
+The older the coconut, the drier and browner it will be.

-Green (young) coconuts produce flexible, but not so strong coir fibers.
+Green (young) coconuts have flexible, but not so strong coir fibers.

-Brown (mature) coconuts produce less flexible but very strong coir fibers.
+Brown (mature) coconuts have less flexible, but very strong coir fibers.

-The fibers from the young coconut make a good material to produce fishing nets, brushes and strings.
+The fibers from the young coconut are very suitable to produce fishing nets, brushes and strings.

-It can be further processed into mattress filling for natural, sustainable mattresses.
-These high-quality, healthy mattresses are very durable, comfortable and allow the air to pass through.
+Coconut coir is used as mattress filling for natural, sustainable mattresses.
+These high-quality, healthy mattresses are very durable and comfortable.
+Plus they allow the air to pass through.

-Coconut husk can be used as fuel instead of materials such as wood.
-It has a pleasant smell and purifying properties.
+Coconut husk is good fuel an you can use it instead of materials such as wood.
+It has a pleasant smell and has purifying properties.

 Charcoal can also be made from coconut shell.

-Coconut husk is further used to make handicraft, as a filter for aquariums and terrariums and can help repel mosquitos.
+Coconut husk is popular for handicraft, as a filter for aquariums and terrariums.
+It can also help repel mosquitos.

-This is the part of the coconut between the coconut husk and the white coconut meat.
+This is the part of the coconut between the coconut coir and the white coconut meat.

-Spoons and other utensils are also made from this material.
+You can also make spoons and other utensils from this material.

-Coconut shells are also used to make musical instruments, handicraft and houses for little pets who seem to love them.
+Coconut shells are also used to make musical instruments, handicraft and houses for little pets who love them.

-The juice from the flower buds is heated until it becomes coconut syrup, also known as Toddy, which is used as a natural sweetener.
+The juice from the flower buds is heated to make coconut syrup, a natural sweetener.

-This is the liquid found in green coconuts of between 6-10 months old.
+This is the clear liquid found in green coconuts of between 6-10 months old.

 The taste changes according to the age of the coconut; the older the sweeter.